Puffins in Iceland

 This is probably the safest place to see puffins in Iceland.

-Gateways and viewing platforms have been built so travelers can enjoy the birds without having to fear any incident.
+Gateways and viewing platforms have been built so travelers can enjoy the birds without having to fear any accidents.

-Photo: Lindarbakki is one of the last standing turf house in Iceland
+Photo: Lindarbakki is one of the last standing turf houses in Iceland

-You can also visit Lindarbakki turf house.
-This small, beautiful little house is a famous attraction in Borgarfjordur area.
-It is own by an old woman who only live in here during summer.
+You can also visit Lindarbakki's turf house.
+This small, beautiful little house is a famous attraction in the Borgarfjordur area.
+It is owned by an old woman who only lives here during summer.

 We love this place because it's a part of Icelandic heritage.

-This island is the nothernmost point in Iceland.
-This place is so special as it is crossed by the Arctic Circle, and that's incredible!
-Inhabited by around 100 people and one million seabirds, this place is worth the detour.
+This island is the northernmost point in Iceland.
+The arctic circle passes through this island, which means you can cross the arctic there!
+Inhabited by around 100 people and one million seabirds, this place is definitely worth the detour.

-Once you're there, you'll be amazed about how far away you are from everything.
+Once you're there, you'll be amazed at how far away you are from everything.

-You will find puffins all around the Island, even 5 a minutes walk from the ferry terminal.
-But the best is to walk until the western side of the island, where you will find the largest colony.
+You will find puffins all around the island, even a 5-minute walk from the ferry terminal.
+But the best is to walk to the western side of the island, where you will find the largest colony.

 Photo: Jennifer Boyer - Grímsey - Flickr - No changes were made